2024 Edition

 PA-RPM 2.03

-The agency conducts a quarterly review of immediate and ongoing risks that includes a review of incidents, accidents, and grievances including the following, as appropriate to each program or service:
+The agency conducts a quarterly review of immediate and ongoing risks that includes a review of incidents, accidents, and grievances related to the following, as appropriate to each program or service:

 1. facility safety issues;